 We all need a moment alone with the Lord after a long week.
 Pray with us and other members of the family for our “Sweet Hour Of Prayer” to end your week with meditation and rejuvenation.

 Other reoccurring events

 Women’s Bible Study: 2nd and 4th Tuesday of every month at 7pm

 Food Bank: Have a need?
-Let us help make ends meet by providing the food you need for your family.
-Our Food Bank is open every Thursday from 10am-12pm
+Let us help you by providing the food you need for your family.
+Our Food Bank is open every Thursday from 10am-12pm, pending adequate resources.

 “If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and forgive their sin, and will heal their land.”